Crypto-Punkers/labs/gzip/README.md

 # Gzip Proof of Concept

-Decreasing costs of putting data on blockchain
+_Decreasing costs of putting data on blockchain_

-===

 This project is a result of research into how to put articles on the blockchain on the cheap while still allowing to later get an index of all articles and retrieve them.